pyne/pyne/docs/devsguide/style_guide.rst

     if (a < b)
       x = 2*a;

 Only single line comments should be used.
-Multiline comments are inconsistent and not allowed.
+Multi-line comments are inconsistent and not allowed.

 .. code-block:: c++